Getting an Interview

 - Store Front Hostess (1)

-I applied through other source and the process took a day - interviewed at Tim Hortons in June 2013.
+I applied through other source.
+The process took 1 day.
+I interviewed at Tim Hortons (Saint-Amable, QC (Canada)) in June 2013.

-I applied in-person and the process took a day - interviewed at Tim Hortons in February 2011.
+I applied in-person.
+The process took 1 day.
+I interviewed at Tim Hortons (Montreal, QC (Canada)) in February 2011.

 I saw the boss interviewing other people, so I decided to make an application.
 I gave it in an then left to go home.
 The next morning the boss called me for an interview and the next day I started training.
 The boss is a very nice guy and I did not feel stressed or forced to give the right answers during the interview.
 I felt at ease and as if I was just having a simple conversation.
 He has people who have been working for 35 years with him, and I would classify him as a person who does a really good job at communicating on the same level as his employees.
 He was 20 minutes late for his own interview, but when I walked out with my new uniform ready to start work the next day after about only 30 minutes of a stress-free easy interview, I couldn't care less!